 Bringing Yara to Life through Diverse Musical Genres

 A game is only as immersive as its sounds, its score, and its soundtrack.
 This is no truer than for Far Cry 6.
 As Eduardo Vaisman, the game’s Audio Director explained in the video above, the game features a duality captured in the music.
 On one end there are somber folk songs and military marches and on the other, there is rap and other Afro-Caribbean music, as well as the diverse genres of Latin Caribbean music that capture the vibrancy of culture in the region.
 While you work your way through the game, it’s clear that each element of the game is brought together by Latin American musicians that imbue the game with beautiful and immersive sounds.
-This is captured none more so than the inclusion of Afro-Venezuelan artist, singer, and rapper Gabylonia who brings Talia to life.
+This is captured none more so than the inclusion of Afro-Venezuelan artist, singer, and rapper Gabylonia who’s Spanish rapping helped bring Talia to life in addition to her voice actress Mercedes Morris, who also provided the motion capture work.
 Talia is one of the game’s revolutionaries who serves as Clara and ultimately Libertad’s call to action.
 The frontwoman of Maximas Matanzas meeting her in-game we see the beauty of the music and the strength of using rap to directly confront the regime.

 While the game’s largest fault was the Navid Khavar, the game’s narrative director, saying the game isn’t political, diving into the music of the game and its place in the narrative, you can’t call this game anything but.
 This is even more true with Vaisman and Composer Ariel Contreras-Esquivel explaining their own experiences with military dictatorships in the featurette above.
 But even without their words to back it up, every song, every march, every element of the music in Far Cry 6 is clearly political and vibrantly inspired by the resistance music of the people still living in countries that Yara takes inspiration from and ultimately the imposing and terrifying chords a military march can strike.